Vauetrr/project-2-rogue-lab-mirror/README.md

 The tiles and the tutorial scene were created in _Rhinoceros_.

-The textures, sounds, knight and sorcerer models and all the animations were imported assets.
+The textures, sounds, knight, sorcerer models and the animations are imported assets.

 ### Graphics Pipeline and Shaders
 This project uses the Built-in Render Pipeline, which allowed the project to utilise custom vertex/fragment shaders.